|| This article or section is a stub. You can help "A Wiki Of Ice And Fire" by expanding it and/or improving existing text.|

 The only infantry were those 19 archers who rode horses to keep up with the rest on the march but dismounted to shoot.

-Light cavalry consisted usually of lighter armed and armoured men, who could have lances, javelins or missile weapons, such as bows. they tend to be in leather and mail.
+Light cavalry consisted usually of lighter armed and armored men, who could have lances, javelins or missile weapons, such as bows. they tend to be in leather and mail.
 Light cavalry was used as scouts, outriders, skirmishers or outflankers.
 Many countries developed their own styles of light cavalry, such as Dothraki and Dornishmen.

 Knights and Heavily Armed Cavalry

-Knights are usually the best outfitted and trained soldier in the field, who could afford plate armour and a varied assortment of hand weapons.
+Knights are usually the best outfitted and trained soldier in the field, who could afford plate armor and a varied assortment of hand weapons.
 They are usually deployed as Heavily armed cavalry armed with lances.
 It Consisted of wealthy knights and noblemen who could afford the equipment and non-noble squires employed by noblemen.

 - Common warriors may use short swords, double-bladed axes, bows, and other weapons